Deadly Yosemite National Park Fire Doubles In Size, Shuts Major Route

 A wildfire along the Merced River, which killed a firefighter on Saturday, has quickly grown in size, triggering the closure of a key route and the order of evacuations.

-The Ferguson Fire in Mariposa County pushed closer to the Yosemite National Park on Monday as it engulfed some 9,000 acres, KTLA 5 reported.
+The Ferguson Fire in Mariposa County pushed closer to Yosemite National Park on Monday as it engulfed some 9,000 acres, KTLA 5 reported.
 The blaze, which broke out on Friday, is only 2 percent contained despite the efforts of over 500 firefighters.

 Guests at the Yosemite Cedar Lodge, a popular hotel inside the park, were ordered to evacuate on Saturday as the flames leaped closer.